StewartNZ/grass-cutter-tracker/README.md

-# grass-cutter-tracker
+# Grass Cutter Tracker
-Job tracker I made to keep track of the jobs I do as grass cutter using visual studio forms
+It's a simple app for keeping track of jobs I do as the grass cutter.
+It stores a code for the job, the name of the job, when the job was done and if I've been paid for the job.
+Built using Visual Studio Forms (C# Windows Forms .NET Framework)